ColeTistan/Gas_Price_Web_Scraper/README.md

-# Gas_Price_Web_Scraper
+# Stock_Price_Web_Scraper
-A simple web scraper that will extract data from https://gasprices.aaa.com/.
-It scrapes the gas prices of each fuel type from all 50 states, and the national average of each gas price.
+A simple web scraper that will extract stock prices and statistics from Yahoo Finances.
+It scrapes the current stock price of a company, the company market cap, and many more statistical information.

 ## Technologies Used:
-- HTML5
-- CSS3
+- Python
-- JavaScript
+- Beautiful Soup
-- Cheerio
+- Flask